reuteras/presentations/ai-en/presentation.md

 ## Why?

 - Switched from [Tiny Tiny RSS](https://github.com/tt-rss/tt-rss) to [miniflux.app](https://miniflux.app)
-- Started to extend [cliflux](https://github.com/spencerwi/cliflux) - but I don't know Rust
-- Wanted to know what could be done and tested in CI/CD
+- Wanted to know what could be done and tested in CI/CD after npm supply chain problems

 ---